Muslims gather at mosques for first Friday prayers since Israel-Hamas war started

 In the Pakistani capital, Islamabad, a cleric at the pro-Taliban Red Mosque pleaded with God to send special help to the Palestinians.

 “Oh Allah destroy Israel!
-Break it apart into pieces,” urged Abdul Aziz in an emotionally charged sermon in a packed mosque, where around 900 worshippers had congregated for Friday prayers.
+Break it apart into pieces,” urged Abdul Aziz in an emotional sermon delivered to around 900 worshippers congregated for Friday prayers.

-In his special prayers and sermon, the Aziz asked God to help all those who wanted to join the jihad, or holy war, in the Palestinian territories.
+On Friday, the cleric asked God to help all those who wanted to join the jihad, or holy war, in the Palestinian territories.

-“Oh Allah make it easy for them to reach there, and bless us with the death of a martyr,” he declaimed, his voice reverberating through the mosque’s loudspeakers.
+“Oh Allah make it easy for them to reach there, and bless us with the death of a martyr,” he declared, his voice reverberating through loudspeakers.

-Similar sermons were held at mosques throughout the country, including the major urban centres of Karachi and Lahore.
-Radical Islamist parties held anti-Israel rallies after Friday prayers.
+Similar sermons were held at mosques throughout the country.
+And radical Islamist parties held anti-Israel rallies after Friday prayers.

-People prayed for a Palestinian victory and clerics used their sermons to motivate worshippers to keep Palestinians in their prayers even if they couldn’t join the fight against Israel.

 Pakistan has no diplomatic relations with Israel because of the issue of Palestinian statehood.